Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 * `Code examples`_

 .. attention::

+    **Background on the Qiskit Primitives**

+    The qiskit primitives are algorithmic abstractions that encapsulate the access to backends or simulators for an easy integration into algorithm workflows.

     The current pool of primitives includes **two** different **classes** (:class:`~qiskit.primitives.Sampler` and :class:`~qiskit.primitives.Estimator`) that can be imported from **three** different locations (